robmeijer/im-wp-plugin-skeleton/README.md

 },
 ```
 ### WP Plugin Bootstrap
-The WP plugin bootstrap file, 'im-plugin-skeleton.php' should be renamed for your plugin, e.g. 'im-subscriptions.php'.
+The WP plugin bootstrap file, `im-plugin-skeleton.php` should be renamed for your plugin, e.g. `im-subscriptions.php`.
 There are also various elements within the bootstrap file that need to be updated, detailed below.
 ##### Plugin Metadata
 The plugin metadata needs to be updated to match your new plugin.